Kate Markgraf: Soccer envoy

 In 2012, Kate Markgraf traveled with Tony Sanneh to Ethiopia on behalf of the United States Department of State and US Soccer to work with Somalian youth in the Ethiopian city of Dire Dawa.
 In 2013, she went to Chile, and in 2014, she went to Peru, again on behalf of the United States Department of State and US Soccer.

 Coaching career

 In 2009, she was a volunteer assistant coach of the Marquette Golden Eagles.
 She now only coaches her twins' soccer team.

 Personal life

-She has a son named Keegan.
+She is a mother of three kids, a son named Keegan in September 2006 and a set of twins, a girl Carson and a boy Xavier, in the summer of 2009.
 As of 2008, Markgraf lived with her husband and their children in the Milwaukee area.
 She has served on the Juvenile Law Center Board and is a member of the Notre Dame Monogram Club Board of Directors, as well as co-sponsored Milwaukee College Prep (MCP; a charter school), a fundraiser benefiting under-served Milwaukee students.
 She has co-created life-skills programming for Milwaukee America-Scores and runs soccer clinics for various charities.
 In 2015, she graduated with a Masters in Kinesiology from the University of Wisconsin-Milwaukee with her research being selected to be presented at the Association for Applied Sport Psychology.
-She is completing her Masters in Counseling.